Home > Tours > USA Tours > Southern States Tours > America's Musical Heritage with Extended Stay in New Orleans

 We then visit the Country Music Hall of Fame to see its collection of costumes, memorabilia, instruments, and photographs.
 Tonight, you have reserved seats for an unforgettable show at the world-famous Grand Ole Opry, the mecca for country musicians.
 (B)

-LOCAL FAVORITE - CULTURAL GEM: The legendary RCA Studio B is a hallowed hall of recording history where legends like Elvis Presley, Chet Atkins, Dolly Parton, and the Everly Brothers laid down classic tracks in Nashville's oldest recording studio.
+LOCAL FAVORITE - RECORDING HISTORY: The legendary RCA Studio B is a hallowed hall of recording history where legends including Elvis Presley, Chet Atkins, Dolly Parton, and the Everly Brothers laid down classic tracks in Nashville's oldest recording studio.
 Between 1957 and 1977, more than 35,000 songs were recorded here, making their mark on the musical landscape of America.
 Make your own recording for a priceless memory of your time in Nashville.

 Singing the Blues